cappsyco/cosmic-ext-applet-drives/README.md

 ### What we have

-- List of all mounted removable drives
+- List of all mounted drives (removable USB and internal drives mounted by the user)
 - Click the drive to open the mount in COSMIC Files
 - Click the unmount button to unmount the drive before removable

 ### What we want

 - Network mounts
-- Listing and mounting removable drives
-- Notifications for unmounting, errors, and a bossy warning about removing a drive before unmounting (with the option to disable, of course)
+- Possibly notifications for unmounting, errors, and a bossy warning about removing a drive before unmounting (with the option to disable, of course)
-- Support for unmount commands that require superuser permissions
+- More robust unmounting process (currently it's just running the umount command and hoping the user has permission to do so)
 - Use your default file browser when opening the drive, rather than forcing COSMIC Files

 ## Installation